phaneesh/feign-ranger/README.md

 # Feign Ranger [![Travis build status](https://travis-ci.org/phaneesh/feign-ranger.svg?branch=master)](https://travis-ci.org/phaneesh/feign-ranger)

 This is a [feign] (https://github.com/Netflix/feign) extension that supports using [ranger](https://github.com/flipkart-incubator/ranger) discovered nodes as target.
-Also, the http calls are wrapped inside a [Hystrix](https://github.com/Netflix/Hystrix) command which allows granular control of execution environment.
+Also, this extension supports other modules like [feign-hystrix](https://github.com/Netflix/feign/tree/master/hystrix) which allows the http calls are wrapped inside a [Hystrix](https://github.com/Netflix/Hystrix) command which allows granular control of execution environment.
 This library compiles only on Java 8.

 ## Dependencies
 * ranger 0.2.1
 * feign 8.15.1
-* feign-hystrix 8.15.1
-* feign-jackson 8.15.1
 * jackson 2.6.3

 ## Usage